rjadowski/CalculatorApp-SwiftUI/README.md

-A simple SwiftUI calculator app.
+# A simple SwiftUI calculator app

 The app consists of a ContentView struct that implements the SwiftUI View protocol.
 The main view has a black background with a white text display and a matrix of buttons.
 The display shows the results of calculations performed using the buttons.